-Current "thin-cap rules" will no longer apply: Non-Listed Companies are restricted by article 2412 of the Italian Civil Code in issuing corporate bonds in an amount not exceeding twice the value of the capital and reserves of the issuer (this restriction also applied in most cases to guarantors of such corporate bonds) and are subject to very limited exceptions.
-The Draft Decree would permit Non-Listed Companies to issue corporate bonds without complying with this limitation, thereby providing them with the same treatment enjoyed by listed companies in Italy.4
+• Current corporate "thin-cap rules" will no longer apply: Prior to the Decree, Non-Listed Companies were restricted by article 2412 of the Italian Civil Code in issuing corporate bonds in an amount not exceeding twice the value of the capital and reserves of the issuer (this restriction also applied in most cases to guarantors of such corporate bonds) and were subject to very limited exceptions.
+The Decree now permits Non-Listed Companies to issue corporate bonds without complying with this limitation, thereby providing them with the same treatment enjoyed by listed companies in Italy.4

-The exemption to the "thin-cap rules" also appears to apply to convertible or exchangeable bonds although there remain some interpretative issues to be clarified with respect to this application of the Draft Decree.
+The exemption to the "thin-cap rules" also applies to convertible or exchangeable bonds, presumably because they are treated as hybrid instruments having features more similar to equity.

-Withholding tax on interest will be reduced to zero for investors resident in 'white-listed' countries: Non-Listed Companies have great difficulty in structuring corporate bond issuances without either being subject to a withholding tax on interest and other payments (at a rate of between 20% and 5%5) and/or being subject to a tax audit by Italian tax authorities.
+Withholding tax on interest will be reduced to zero for investors resident in 'white-listed' countries: Prior to the Decree, Non-Listed Companies had great difficulty in structuring corporate bond issuances without either being subject to a withholding tax on interest and other payments (at a rate of between 20% and 5%5 and/or being subject to a tax audit by Italian tax authorities.

-The Draft Decree would grant Non-Listed Companies the same withholding tax treatment that listed companies in Italy currently enjoy under Legislative Decree no. 239 of April 1, 1996 ("Decree 239").
+The Decree grants Non-Listed Companies the same withholding tax treatment that listed companies in Italy currently enjoy under Legislative Decree no. 239 of April 1, 1996 ("Decree 239").
 Decree 239 provides for an exception to the application of withholding or substitute taxes on interest and other payments to investors which are (a) beneficial owners resident in "white listed" countries, or (b) institutional investors, not subject to tax, established in 'white-listed' countries.
+Such provision will only apply in respect of corporate bonds issued after June 26, 2012.